bash-utilities/.github/CONTRIBUTING.md

   ""

-One does **not** have to use all of the following and this is intended to help keep things consistent between all repositories maintained by this Organization.
-Or in other-words, no-one _should_ get offended if a new line is forgotten or similar, but please do **not** break anything when issuing Pull Requests.
+No-one _should_ get offended if a new line is forgotten or similar, but please do **not** break anything when issuing Pull Requests.

 - Code that operates as intended is as important as documentation that is comprehensible, so do **not** sacrifice readability for anything